Ridge Preservation cost & benefits explained

 • Show how ridge preservation protects their future implant options.

-• Highlight practical benefits: fewer surgeries, reduced discomfort, better aesthetics, faster timelines.
+• Highlight practical benefits: fewer surgeries, reduced pain, better aesthetics, faster timelines.

 This approach improves patient satisfaction and supports informed decision-making.